theobald-software/theobald-software.github.io/_includes/_content/en/requirements/sap-systems.md

 ### Not supported SAP systems
 Not supported are the SAP systems that don’t run on ABAP systems or don't provide RFC connectivity.
-The following systems are not supported:
+For example, the following systems are not supported:
 - Business By Design
 - Business One
 - Business Objects